SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 However, I am prepared to build this strawman out of [Wikipedia](https://en.wikipedia.org/wiki/Positive_Money).
-This one is for the UK, but substitute "Bank of England" for any central bank, and you get Positive Money for any country."
+This one is for the UK, but substitute "Bank of England" for any central bank, and you get Positive Money for any country.

 > Positive Money's historical backbone proposal is to introduce a "sovereign money system".
 Under such a reform, private banks would be deprived from their ability to